Ditimoni/DitiNew/README.md

 ## Testing jenkins integration

-This is a dummy project
+This is a dummy project to check polling time